 Bulimia nervosa (bulimia, for short) was first identified as a problem in the early 80’s.
 It has attracted a variety of different definitions.
-Dr Catherine Sykes talks about the five key features of bulimia that are commonly used for diagnosis.
+Leading psychologist Dr Catherine Sykes talks about the five key characteristics of bulimia that are commonly used for diagnosis.

 All five of these features should be present for a diagnosis of bulimia: